sfajfer/Master-of-Gu/chapters/11-Combat.md

 Unless specified otherwise by the Gu, shield Gu can be activated as a reaction, including after its determined an attack has hit you, but only before the damage has been rolled.

 ### Dodge
-The dodge reaction can only be taken when its determined an attack has hit you and before the damage has been rolled.
-Make a **Dodge** test opposing the opponent's attack roll.
-If you win, you successfully dodge the attack and take no damage.
-If you lose, you are hit and take the full damage of the attack.
+The dodge reaction can be taken when its determined an attack has hit you and before the damage has been rolled.
+Make a **Dodge** test, opposing the opponent's attack roll if the attack required one.
+If you succeed, you successfully dodge the attack and take no damage.
+If you fail, you are hit and take the full damage of the attack.

 When you succeed a Dodge test, you MUST move at least 1 meter and at most 1/2 your movement (rounded down) in any direction.
 If you are unable to move, you are also unable to take the dodge reaction.
 If 1/2 of your movement is insufficient to escape an area of effect attack, you are struck by the attack regardless.

+If you use a reaction to dodge for any trigger except an attack hitting you, you immediately move at least 1 meter and at most 1/2 your movement in any direction.

+Dodging provokes opportunity attacks.

 ### Parry
 The parry reaction can only be taken when its determined a melee attack has hit you and before the damage has been rolled.
 Make a **Close Combat** test with a +10 penalty, opposing the opponent's attack roll.
 If you win, you take no damage from the attack and can make your own melee attack against the opponent in turn as long as they are within your melee range.
 You can parry attacks made as part of the parry reaction.